Theo James

-Theodore Peter James Kinnaird Taptiklis (born 16 December 1984), known professionally as Theo James, is an English actor.
-He is best known for portraying Tobias "Four" Eaton in The Divergent Series film trilogy.
-He has starred in the horror films Underworld: Awakening (2012) and Underworld: Blood Wars (2016) and the science fiction film Archive (2020).
-In television, he has appeared in the crime drama series Golden Boy (2012), the romance series The Time Traveler's Wife (2022), and the dark comedy series The White Lotus (2022), for which he received a Screen Actors Guild Award.
+Theodore Peter James Kinnaird Taptiklis (born 16 December 1984) is an English actor and producer.
+He gained recognition for playing Tobias Eaton in The Divergent Series (2014–2016).
+He has starred in the horror films Underworld: Awakening (2012) and Underworld: Blood Wars (2016), the science fiction film Archive (2020), and the dark comedy The Monkey (2025) in a dual role as a pair of twin brothers.

+In television, he appeared in the short-lived CBS crime drama series Golden Boy (2013), the romance series The Time Traveler's Wife (2022), and the dark comedy series The White Lotus (2022), which earned him a nomination for a Primetime Emmy Award.
+In 2024, he played the lead role in Guy Ritchie's action comedy series The Gentlemen.

-Early life
+Early life and education

-Theodore Peter James Kinnaird Taptiklis was born in High Wycombe on 16 December 1984.
+James was born on 16 December 1984 in High Wycombe.
 He is the son of Philip Taptiklis, a business consultant, and Jane (née Martin), who worked for the National Health Service.
-He is of Greek and Scottish descent.
+His paternal grandfather was a Greek refugee who fled to Syria during World War II.
+He is also of part Scottish descent.
 He has two older brothers and two older sisters.

 James was raised in Askett.
-He attended Aylesbury Grammar School and went on to earn his undergraduate degree in philosophy from the University of Nottingham.
+He attended Aylesbury Grammar School, and earned his undergraduate degree in philosophy from the University of Nottingham.
 He trained at the Bristol Old Vic Theatre School.

 Career

-In 2010, James made his television debut in two episodes of A Passionate Woman.
+In 2010 James made his television debut in two episodes of A Passionate Woman.
 The same year he played Turkish diplomat Kemal Pamuk in an episode of the first season of Downton Abbey.
 His film credits include You Will Meet a Tall Dark Stranger (2010).
 James was cast in Stranger while still in his final year at drama school.
 He was named a "Star of Tomorrow" in 2009 by Screen International.

-In 2011, James starred in the short-lived horror series Bedlam, playing the lead role of Jed Harper.
-James played James, an obnoxious night club rep, in the British comedy The Inbetweeners Movie (2011).

-In 2012, James appeared in the miniseries Room at the Top as Jack Wales and ITV's Case Sensitive as Aiden Harper.
+In 2011 James starred in the short-lived horror series Bedlam, playing the lead role of Jed Harper.
+That same year, he also played James, an obnoxious night club rep, in the British comedy The Inbetweeners Movie (2011).
+In 2012 James appeared in the miniseries Room at the Top as Jack Wales and ITV's Case Sensitive as Aiden Harper.
 He was in the films The Domino Effect (2012) and Underworld: Awakening (2012), playing the role of David in the latter opposite Kate Beckinsale.
 He reprised his character David in the fifth Underworld film, as the film's male lead.
 James starred as Detective Walter William Clark Jr. in the American crime-drama series Golden Boy (2013), which aired for one season.

-James' breakthrough role was his portrayal of Tobias "Four" Eaton in Divergent (2014), the film adaptation based on the New York Times bestselling novels by Veronica Roth.
-James reprised the character in the sequel, The Divergent Series: Insurgent (2015).
+James' breakthrough role was his portrayal of Tobias "Four" Eaton in Divergent (2014), a film adaptation of Veronica Roth's novel of the same name.
+He reprised the character in the sequel, The Divergent Series: Insurgent (2015).
 He returned in one more Divergent film, The Divergent Series: Allegiant (2016).
+James performed his own stunts in the film series.